Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Funding for the new route, branded as Trainlink, was provided by the Hayes West Drayton Partnership and the Government's Challenge Fund, with contracts arranged in the standard London Buses system.
 The route was awarded to Wings Buses with three new single deckers, painted in a dedicated green livery, incorporating an element of route branding, and in a similar style to buses on route A10.
 Other refinements included air conditioning, audio-visual passenger information (although I couldn't find any trace of this when I first travelled on the route a few years later) and tinted glazing.
 Most unusually the route also had a dedicated web site!

-Since then, the route has become very popular with commuters, mainly from the Hayes end.
-This created a bit of a problem as there were two departures in the morning which were getting severely overloaded and often left people behind, but for the rest of the day the route is very quiet.
+The route soon became very popular with commuters, mainly from the Hayes end.
+This created a bit of a problem as there were two departures in the morning which were getting severely overloaded and often left people behind, but for the rest of the day the route remained very quiet.
 As there are only 3 buses on the route it made sense to convert the whole service to double deck.
 By this time Wings had sold out their bus operation to Tellings-Golden Miller, and TGM had never operated double deckers.
 When the route came up for tender various options were considered, the award being delayed by over a year in the end, negotiations being further complicated by doubts over the external funding.

-The problem appeared to be solved when Tellings-Golden Miller selling its London/Surrey bus operations to Travel London, who have no qualms about operating double deckers.
+The problem appeared to be solved by Tellings-Golden Miller selling its London/Surrey bus operations to Travel London, which had no qualms about operating double deckers.
 Even then, the new contract did not start until 14 January 2006 (it should have been 2 April 2005).
 Standard Travel London issue long wheelbase Volvo B7TL/Wright Eclipse Gemini were used; regrettably it was not permitted to continue the special livery, and the buses were in drab allover red.
-Being an isolated allocation meant 4 buses are needed for a the runout of three – bearing in mind that the H50 does not run in the evenings or at weekends, this represented exceptionally low utilisation of brand new assets!
+Being an isolated allocation meant 4 buses were needed for the runout of three – bearing in mind that the H50 did not run in the evenings or at weekends, this represented exceptionally low utilisation of brand new assets!

-An early aberration by TfL's newly formed Bus Blinds Committee was to specify the destination display for Hayes as merely "Hayes & Harlington" – although this is meant to refer to the station of that name, there is no way for passengers to know this, and they could quite reasonably assume it meant buses served Hayes and served Harlington – which, in most cases, they do not.
+An early aberration by TfL's newly formed "bus blinds committee" (not an official name!), still not rectified, was to specify the destination display for Hayes as merely "Hayes & Harlington" – although this is meant to refer to the station of that name, there is no way for passengers to know this, and they could quite reasonably assume it means buses serve Hayes and serve Harlington – which, in most cases, they do not.
 The previous display was "Hayes Station" which is equally incorrect, as Hayes station is in Kent!
 Actually, "Hayes & Harlington Station" is not strictly correct for the 350 either, as there is one further stop beyond the station, in Clarendon Road, where buses turn and stand.

 Navigation